-A person who desires to obtain or renew a licence shall apply to the Authority by making use of the relevant prescribed forms published by the Authority and shall provide all information, documentation and assurances required and shall otherwise fulfil all the licence prerequisites prescribed by the relevant regulatory instruments in force or otherwise required by the Malta Gaming Authority (“MGA”).
+A person who desires to obtain or renew a licence shall apply to the Authority by making use of the relevant prescribed forms published by the Authority.
+S/he shall also provide all information, documentation and assurances required and shall otherwise fulfil all the licence prerequisites prescribed by the relevant regulatory instruments in force or otherwise required by the Malta Gaming Authority (“MGA”).

 Learn more about the Types of Licences in Malta